infinitered/ignite-cookbook/docs/recipes/SettingsUpYarnMonorepo.md

 npx tsc
 ```

-## Step 7: Use the shared UI package in the mobile app
+## Step 8: Use the shared UI package in the mobile app

-1. Navigate to the mobile app:
+1. Navigate now to the mobile app:

 ```shell
 cd ..